G7: Renewed calls for expanded membership

 There have been various proposals to expand the G7.
 The U.S.-based Atlantic Council has held the D-10 Strategy Forum since 2014 with representatives from what it calls "leading democracies" which support a "rules-based democratic order", consisting of all members of the G7 (including the European Union) plus Australia and South Korea.
 Several democratic countries – including India, Indonesia, Poland, and Spain – participate as observers.
 Centered around a similar mandate as the G7, the D-10 has been considered by some analysts to be an alternative to the group; This is also favored by various think tanks and former British leader Boris Johnson.

-In 2019 under Putin, Russia had signaled support for the inclusion of China, India, and Turkey if the G7 had reinstated the Russian membership.
+In 2019 under Putin, Russia had signaled support for the inclusion of China, India, and Turkey if the G7 had reinstated Russian membership.

 In 2020 under Trump, the U.S. had signaled support for the inclusion of Australia, Brazil, India, and South Korea, plus the reincorporation of Russia.
+The leaders of the other six G7 members unanimously rejected this proposal.

 Also in November 2020, Jared Cohen and Richard Fontaine, writing in Foreign Affairs, suggested that the G7 might be expanded to a "T-12" of "Techno Democracies".
 Earlier, in June of that same year, the Global Partnership on Artificial Intelligence (GPAI) was announced.
 Something of a spin-out of the G7, founded by members Canada and France, GPAI's initial membership was 15, including both the EU and India, as well as Australia, Mexico, New Zealand, Singapore, Slovenia, and the Republic of Korea.

-Boris Johnson invited members Australia and the Republic of Korea to the June 2021 G7 summit.
-India was also invited to the 2021 summit, so as to "deepen the expertise and experience around the table" along with the other guests, according to a U.K. government statement.
+Boris Johnson invited representatives of Australia and the Republic of Korea to the June 2021 G7 summit.
+India was also invited to the 2021 summit, with an aim to "deepen the expertise and experience around the table" along with the other guests, according to a U.K. government statement.

-In 2021, French jurist and consultant Eric Garner de Béville, a member of the Cercle Montesquieu, proposed Spain's membership to the G7.
+In 2021, French jurist and consultant Eric Gardner de Béville, a member of the Cercle Montesquieu, proposed Spain's membership to the G7.
 American Chargé d'Affaires in Spain, Conrad Tribble, stated that the United States "enthusiastically supports" a "greater" role of Spanish leadership at the international level.

-In 2022, Germany has confirmed it will be inviting India, against rumours to the contrary.
-Japan confirmed that it intends to invite South Korea's president, Yoon Suk-yeol, to the 2023 summit it is hosting in Hiroshima.
-Australia, India, and Indonesia are also expected to be invited by Japan to the 2023 summit.
+In April 2022, Germany confirmed it would be inviting India, against rumours to the contrary.

+In March 2023, Japan's prime minister Fumio Kishida invited South Korea, Australia, India, Indonesia, Brazil, Vietnam, the Comoros (African Union president from February 2023 to February 2024), the Cook Islands (Pacific Islands Forum president from February 2021 to May 2024) and Ukraine to the 49th summit hosted in Hiroshima.

+Ronald A. Klain writing for the Carnegie Endowment, proposed creating the G9 by adding South Korea and Australia due to the Eurocentrism of the current alliance and rising challenges posed by China in Asia.

+In March 2025, Prime Minister of Canada Mark Carney invited President of Ukraine Volodymyr Zelenskyy to attend the 51st G7 summit in Kananaskis, Alberta, followed by invitations for Prime Minister of Australia Anthony Albanese to attend in May and Prime Minister of India Narendra Modi to attend in June.